 About Our Founder

-Frederique Kallen grew up on a farm in the village of Noorbeek in the Netherlands.
-Her mother Alice Kallen-Frijns was the epitome of beauty, acceptance and love—traits that radiate today through Frederique’s infectious smile and laugh.
+Our founder is Frederique Kallen; she grew up on a farm in the village of Noorbeek in the Netherlands.
+Her mother Alice Kallen-Frijns was the epitome of beauty, acceptance and love.
+These are traits that radiate through Frederique’s infectious smile and laugh.
 Alice worked as an educator for children with learning disabilities and had a dream to open an orphanage.
-It was a dream that was gladly put on hold to raise Frederique and her brother and three sisters, one of whom was born with a disability.
+It was a dream that was gladly put on hold to raise Frederique, her brother and three sisters, one of whom was born with a disability.

-After graduating from the conservatory with a degree in music therapy, Frederique felt the same passion her mother had to start an orphanage.
-She began volunteering in Latin America and Africa, and she worked for several years in the Netherlands before she was asked to run a temporary orphanage in Ayacucho, Peru—a beautiful city in the Andes that has been ravaged by civil war and poverty.
+After graduating from the conservatory with a degree in music therapy, Frederique felt the same passion her mother had, to start an orphanage.
+She began volunteering in Latin America and Africa.
+She worked for several years in the Netherlands before she was asked to run a temporary orphanage in Ayacucho, Peru.
+A beautiful city in the Andes that has been ravaged by civil war and poverty.

 In her late 20s, Frederique struggled with feelings of unpreparedness as she considered starting her own nonprofit organization, but all of her plans came to a halt after learning her mother had been diagnosed with ALS (Lou Gehrig’s disease).
 She quit her job and spent the next year caring for her mother until she passed away in 2004, just one year after her initial diagnosis.